 FAQS - Any Other Questions

-Some questions won’t fit into these first two questions, so include an Any Other Questions FAQ section.
+Some questions won’t fit into these areas, so include an Any Other Questions FAQ section.

 For example, questions about the product or service such as how it’s made, how it works and how long it lasts.
 Make sure to cover your benefit and point of difference (taken from your e-Commerce positioning).